dotnet/orleans/Samples-Overview/index.md

 An Azure subscription will help with some of the samples, but is not required.
 Azure is available as a [free trial](http://www.windowsazure.com/en-us/pricing/free-trial/).
 For the Azure-based samples, you will need to install the [Azure SDK 2.4 or 2.5 for .NET](http://www.windowsazure.com/en-us/downloads).

+The samples themselves can be downloaded from [GitHub](https://github.com/dotnet/orleans/tree/master/Samples).

 ### [Hello World](Hello-World)